-Every summer, the Overtime Theater opens its doors and invites acting students from around the San Antonio area to participate in Summer Intensive courses.
-Actors are invited to enhance their craft with world-class training and introduce them to accomplished, industry professionals.
-This year, The OT Theater Experience will expand our workshop offerings with inspiring multidisciplinary training programs for adults and young people.
+The Overtime Theater opens its doors and invites acting students from around the San Antonio area to participate in Intensive courses.
+Actors are invited to enhance their craft with world-class training and introduce them to accomplished, industry professionals. in 2018 the OT Theater Experience will expand our workshop offerings with inspiring multidisciplinary training programs for adults and young people.

 THE PHYSICALLY CREATIVE ACTOR